Beex2008/hs-dashboard/README.md

 ## Requirement
 > you need your database parameter </br>
+> The php script : *storeData.php* should be updated with your database parameter </br>
 > execute the sql data with the command : *mysql < create* for creating the table Verkehrsmittel